Nightwatch/nightwatch/README.md

 ## Contribute

 Any developer is allowed to contribute.
 Fork the repo, make some changes (e.g. add features, fix bugs, etc.) and make a Pull Request to the **develop** branch.
 If approved, we will merge your changes, and you will be added as a contributor!

 We are open for suggestions, and want the end-product to be awesome.
 If you have an idea, please share it.

 ## Support

 If there are any questions or issues, please make a ticket in GitHub and we will respond as soon as we can. <https://github.com/Nightwatch/nightwatch/issues>

-## Donate

- If you appreciate what we do and want to support the development of this project, please consider donating. https://liberapay.com/ihaxjoker/donate